j1bulbul/Spotify-Music-Insights-and-Playlist-Builder/README.md

 Ideal for anyone curious about their musical journey or looking to discover new tracks based on their own tastes.

+To jump to the insights from my listening metadata extracted from the Sptoify API, jump to the Data_Visualization.ipynb Jupyter file.
+Enjoy!

 ## Notebooks:

 1. ### Data Extraction and Cleaning Notebook: